Edward Herrera

-Edward Herrera (born 14 November 1986) is a Maltese footballer who plays for Maltese Premier League side Żejtun Corinthians where he plays mainly as a wing back.
+Edward Herrera (born 14 November 1986) is a former Maltese footballer who retired in December 2021.
+He played mainly as a wing back.

 International career

 Herrera made his international debut for Malta on 18 November 2009, in the 1–4 home friendly defeat against Bulgaria.
 He came on as a substitute, replacing Kevin Sammut in the 56th minute.
 On 10 September 2013, Herrera scored his first international goal in the 1–2 defeat against Bulgaria in a 2014 FIFA World Cup qualifier.